ojkelly/paranoidmode.com/README.md

 # Paranoid Mode

-An *opinionated trust-nothing* guide to setting up and using PGP keys in a [post-Snowden](https://en.wikipedia.org/wiki/Edward_Snowden) world.
+An opinionated guide to setting up and using PGP keys in a [post-Snowden](https://en.wikipedia.org/wiki/Edward_Snowden) world.

+> **NOTE:** I have not completed this guide yet.
+There's a heap of stuff stubbed out, or unstarted.
+>
+> I have finished the [guide on creating your keys](/pgp/generate/passphrase.md), so it's worth a read if you need to do it.

+> Owen

 This is written for a threat model of either a nation state or [close enough to one](https://en.wikipedia.org/wiki/Tin_foil_hat).
 As such is may need more hardware than you expect.
 Don't let that deter you.